canjs/canjs/_index.md

 __HTMLElement 'destroyed' event__

-When an element is removed from the page, a 'destroyed' event should be triggered on the event.
+When an element is removed from the page using any library, CanJS triggers a 'destroyed' event on the element.
 This is used to teardown event handlers in can.Control.

 ## Use with other libraries